-- (a) To designate the Head of Democratic Services. - (b) To consider reports by the Head of Democratic Services in accordance with Section 9(1)(h) of the Local Government (Wales) Measure 2011 (adequacy of resources to discharge democratic services functions) within 3 months and make recommendations to Council, as appropriate. - (c) To ensure that all reports of Democratic Services Committee under Section 11 of the Local Government (Wales) Measure 2011 (recommendations regarding the adequacy of resources to discharge democratic services functions) are circulated to all Members and considered within 3 months. - (d) To require the attendance of any Members or Officers of the Council to answer questions and invite other persons to attend meetings, as required. - (e) To require any Member or Officer attending meetings to answer any questions (unless they are to refuse on legal grounds). - (f) To appoint one or more Sub-Committees and to arrange for the discharge of any of its function by such a Sub-Committee. - (g) To review and monitor the effectiveness of the Council's democratic services functions, including:- - The provision of support and advice to meetings of the Council, Committees, Sub-Committees and Joint Committees. - Promoting the role of Scrutiny. - The provision of support and advice to Scrutiny.
-The provision of support and advice to individual Councillors in carrying out their roles as Members.
+- (a) To designate the Head of Democratic Services. - (b) To consider reports by the Head of Democratic Services in accordance with Section 9(1)(h) of the Local Government (Wales) Measure 2011 (adequacy of resources to discharge democratic services functions) within 3 months and make recommendations to Council, as appropriate. - (c) To ensure that all reports of Democratic Services Committee under Section 11 of the Local Government (Wales) Measure 2011 (recommendations regarding the adequacy of resources to discharge democratic services functions) are circulated to all Members and considered within 3 months.

-- Such other democratic services functions as may be prescribed from time to time by Regulations made by the Welsh Ministers and make recommendation to Executive and Council, as appropriate. - (h) To review the adequacy of the Council's democratic services resources and to make recommendations, where necessary. - (i) To review and monitor the effectiveness of the Council's corporate governance and decision-making processes and the terms of the Council's Constitution and make recommendations, as necessary, to Executive and/or the Council. - (j) Review the Role Descriptions for elected Members. - (k) Annual reports for Members. - (I) Remuneration Panel reports. - (m) Remote attendance for Members/Web casting.
+- (d) To require the attendance of any Members or Officers of the Council to answer questions and invite other persons to attend meetings, as required. - (e) To require any Member or Officer attending meetings to answer any questions (unless they are to refuse on legal grounds). - (f) To appoint one or more Sub-Committees and to arrange for the discharge of any of its function by such a Sub-Committee. - (g) To review and monitor the effectiveness of the Council's democratic services functions, including:- - The provision of support and advice to meetings of the Council, Committees, Sub-Committees and Joint Committees. - Promoting the role of Scrutiny. - The provision of support and advice to Scrutiny.
+The provision of support and advice to individual Councillors in carrying out their roles as Members. - Such other democratic services functions as may be prescribed from time to time by Regulations made by the Welsh Ministers and make recommendation to Cabinet and Council, as appropriate. - (h) To review the adequacy of the Council's democratic services resources and to make recommendations, where necessary. - (i) To review and monitor the effectiveness of the Council's corporate governance and decision-making processes and the terms of the Council's Constitution and make recommendations, as necessary, to Cabinet and/or the Council. - (j) Review the Role Descriptions for elected Members. - (k) Annual reports for Members. - (I) Remuneration Panel reports.

+(m) Remote broadcas for Members/hybrid meetings/recording/live

+40.15

+2 12 P a g e